rola93/altBotUY/docs/technical-readme.md

 Requirements can be installed with `pip install -r requirements.txt`, developed under python 3.7.7.

 Also need to provide the appropiated credentials to connect with Twitter, defined in `settings.py`.
-The interaction with twitter is done throgth tweepy API.
+The interaction with twitter is done through tweepy API.
 [Here](https://realpython.com/twitter-bot-python-tweepy/#using-tweepy) you can find a complete tutorial on this API.

 ## running the bot